-A Bulk Service agreement should be in place before Ofwat will award a NAV.
+A bulk service agreement should be in place before Ofwat will award a NAV.
 DCWW will use the WaterUK Standard Agreements as the basis for any Bulk Supply or Discharge Agreement with changes reflected in the Special Conditions as appropriate for the specific arrangements of each site.
 These agreements are available here.

-Bulk agreement negotiations can be commenced during the Bulk Service Application process and will be concluded during the public consultation stage, following the application being submitted to Ofwat.
-Bulk service offers will be conditional on both parties having agreed contract terms and the application being successful.
-DCWW will provide a letter of support to the NAV where appropriate and will furnish Ofwat with any details Ofwat may deem pertinent to their consideration of the NAV application.
+Bulk agreement negotiations will be commenced during the Bulk Service Application process.
+Bulk service offers will be conditional on both parties having agreed contract terms and the NAV application being successful.
+DCWW will provide a letter of support to the NAV where appropriate and will furnish Ofwat with any details required by Ofwat as part of their consideration of the NAV application.